viadee/javaAnchorExplainer/README.md

 The builder offers many more options on how to construct the anchor.
 Amongst others, the multi-armed bandit algorithm or the coverage calculation function may be customized.
 Additionally, the algorithm may be configured to utilize threading.

+### Tutorials and Examples

+As mentioned above, please refer to the [XAI Examples](https://github.com/viadee/xai_examples) project for ready-to-use application scenarios.

 # Collaboration

 The project is operated and further developed by the viadee Consulting AG in Münster, Westphalia.
 Results from theses at the WWU Münster and the FH Münster have been incorporated.